Interceptors

 Because a handler takes one kind of thing (request) and returns a different kind of thing (response), it can only be used in the last position of an interceptor stack.

-Handlers are always synchronous; they must return a response map, they may not return a channel that delivers a response map.
+Handlers return a response map; alternately, an asynchronous handler should return a channel that conveys the response map.

 Error Handling